Lyne Metcalfe

 Lyne Shackelford Metcalfe (April 21, 1822 – January 31, 1906) was a U.S. Representative from Missouri.

 Born in Madisonville, Kentucky, Metcalfe attended the common schools, Shurtleff College, Alton, Illinois, and Illinois College, Jacksonville, Illinois.

-He engaged in mercantile pursuits in Alton, Illinois, in 1844.
+He engaged in mercantile pursuits in Alton in 1844.

-He served as member of the board of aldermen of Alton.
+He served as a member of the board of aldermen of Alton.

 Metcalfe was elected mayor of Alton.

 During the Civil War served in the Union Army as assistant quartermaster with rank of captain and later promoted to colonel.

 He moved to St. Louis, Missouri, in 1863.